titsuki/raku-Chart-Gnuplot/README.md

 DESCRIPTION
 ===========

-Chart::Gnuplot is a Perl 6 naive bindings for gnuplot.
-Chart::Gnuplot runs `gnuplot` using `Proc::Async` and enables you to plot chart or graph with Perl6ish interface.
+Chart::Gnuplot is a Raku naive bindings for gnuplot.
+Chart::Gnuplot runs `gnuplot` using `Proc::Async` and enables you to plot chart or graph with Rakuish interface.

 SUBSET
 ------